Utility poles are in need of lots of vegetation management to keep them safe.

 There are many problems with these legacy methods of vegetation management, as you might imagine.

-Not only that, but manually collecting and analyzing data can be risky as it relies on subjective input from those conducting the inspections and reviews.
+Not only that, but manually collecting and analyzing data can be risky, as it relies on subjective input from those conducting the inspections and reviews.

 Poor visibility also plays a large role in ineffective vegetation management.
 Power lines and distribution transformers are often in remote locations and set back from the road, requiring crew members to spend a considerable amount of time gaining access to the point of interest.

-Utility Vegetation Management’s Growth with the help of state-of-the-art technology
+Utility vegetation management’s growth with the help of state-of-the-art technology

 How can modern solutions improve vegetation management

-While it is not the norm or even very common as of yet, there are modern solutions which can and are helping improve vegetation management for utilities.
+While it is not the norm or even very common as of yet, there are modern solutions that can and are helping improve vegetation management for utilities.
 These solutions often require a combination of both hardware and software for data collection and analysis.
-Rather than relying on human employees to collect data at a rate unable to keep up with demand, companies are turning to automated, technologically advanced hardware devices (powered with incredibly advanced software systems) for collecting data at a much quicker and more reliable means.
+Rather than relying on human employees to collect data at a rate unable to keep up with demand, companies are turning to automated, technologically advanced hardware devices (powered with incredibly advanced software systems) for collecting data at a much quicker and more reliable rate.

 What technology is advancing vegetation management?

-The availability of devices such as 360-degree cameras, sensors and surveying equipment, which can collect data without the need for excessive human labor is one of the largest advances in this field.
-Technologies such as rooftop units or drones, armed with camera lenses, sensors and built-in computers, are revolutionizing how data is collected.
+The availability of devices such as 360-degree cameras, sensors, and surveying equipment, which can collect data without the need for excessive human labor, is one of the largest advances in this field.
+Technologies such as rooftop units or drones, armed with camera lenses, sensors, and built-in computers, are revolutionizing how data is collected.

 By utilizing unmanned or single-manned vehicles to collect data, utilities cut down on the large human resources needed to collect data.